 - lemon juice

-Making this pear preserves recipe in the crockpot is seriously easy.
+This is a seriously easy recipe!
 The skin on the pears is thin and soft enough that you do not even need to peel them.
-This saves so much time compared to making something like apple butter where every apple needs to be peeled and cored.
+This saves so much time!

 Here are the steps: